-Verification of Provider Qualifications Entity Responsible for Verification:

-The Division of Medicaid
+Providers must comply with Title 23 of the Mississippi Administrative Code.
+Waiver specific provider enrollment and compliance requirements are detailed in Part 208 of the code.

-Frequency of Verification:
+Frequency of Verification: ors/staff.

-Verification is ongoing.
+Qualifications are verified upon enrollment/hire and the nereafter as needed.

+Appendix C: Participant Services

+C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service

-Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+Service Title: e authority to provide the following additional service not

 Institutional Respite Care

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

-Π

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Complete this part for a renewal application or a new waive r that replaces an existing waiver.
 Select one :

 Service is included in approved waiver.
 There is no change in service specifications.

 Service is included in approved waiver.
 The service specifications have been modified.

+Service is not included in the approved waiver.

+Service Definition (Scope):

-Institutional Respite Services are services provided to persons who are unable to care for themselves, and because of the absence or need for relief of those persons normally providing this care.
+Mississippi Division of Medicaid is responsible for the credentialing of all providers.
+The provider the absence or need for relief of those persons normally providing this care.